-Here are the five most important tools for construction projects to note.
+Here are the five most essential tools for construction projects to note.

 Construction Tool #1: hammers

-A good hammer is one of the most important tools you can have on a construction site.
+A good hammer is one of the most important tools on a construction site.
 They are versatile and can be used for everything from driving nails to demolition.
-When choosing a hammer, it’s important to select one that is the right size and weight for the job at hand.
+When choosing a hammer, it’s important to select the right size and weight for the job.
 Otherwise, you risk doing more damage than good.

 Construction Tool #2: saws